 - Speak to your GP or asthma nurse who can help you work out likely triggers.

 Once you know what your child’s asthma triggers are, making small changes can help them manage their asthma well.
 Find out more about managing individual triggers here.

 “Cold and damp weather is the worst trigger for all of us.
 In November, both boys tend to get a night-time cough.
 During a cold spell, we always make sure wear neck ‘tubes’ around our mouths and noses – they’re a bit like scarves, but you can pull them up easier and they don’t unravel.
 Apparently wearing them warms up the air before we breathe it in and helps to prevent asthma symptoms.”
-Anna Bonnett, who has asthma as do her sons Gabriel, 10, and Beau, 5.
+Anna, who has asthma and two sons with asthma – Gabriel, 10, and Beau, 5.

-If your child is taking their medicines as prescribed but is still having asthma symptoms, speak to their GP or asthma nurse about the best ways to help them.
+If your child is taking their asthma medicines every day as prescribed but is still having asthma symptoms, speak to their GP or asthma nurse about the best ways to help them.

 8. Make sure your child stays safe if they’re trying complementary therapies

 Although you can find lots of promising claims about complementary therapies on the internet and on forums, they haven’t been studied as much as conventional medicines.
 There’s not very much scientific evidence to show they work or that they’re even safe.

 It’s very important to check with your GP or asthma nurse before your child tries a new complementary therapy and that you don’t stop giving your child their prescribed medicines (unless your GP or asthma nurse advises you to do so).